min2ha/ukwa-site/content/target/65526/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 9th May 2018: Prime Minister's Questions

  Prime Minister's Questions on May 8th 2018 saw Jeremy Corbyn tackle Theresa May about Brexit policy - a relative rarity.
 He took the opportunity to highlight the Government's failure yet to agree its preferred customs arrangements to put to the EU: undeniably a weak spot for the PM to have to deal with and many observers reckoned that, unusually, the Leader of the Opposition was able to get the better of her.